 Final Cost? $1.24 + tax

 I bought the frame from Dollar Tree for $1, the crayons came from Wal Mart and were $.24 (I couldn’t pass that price up when I have 13 nieces and nephews..), the glue and butcher paper were on hand.
-If you had to buy everything, I think glue is $.50 and you can get brown paper bags for free at the grocery store, so all in all, this is about a $2 gift.
+If you had to buy everything, I think glue is around $.50 and you can get brown paper bags for free at the grocery store for free.
+It might cost you $2.